⚡ Quick Verdict:

 |---|---|---|

-Money-back guarantee: Yearly subscribers can request a refund within 30 days.
+Money-back guarantee: Yearly subscribers can request a refund up to 30 days after purchase.
 Monthly subscribers get 14 days.

-⚠️ Warning: All subscriptions auto-renew.
+⚠️ Warning: All subscriptions auto-renew at the end of each billing period.
 You can turn this off anytime, but cancelling does not trigger an automatic refund.
-You must request one separately.

 Key Benefits of NaturalReader

-- Massive Voice Library: Over 1,000 AI voices across 100+ languages and dialects.
-You can find a voice for almost any project or audience.
+- Massive Voice Library: Over 1000 AI voices across 100+ languages and dialects.
+You can pick the perfect voice and adjust reading speed to match your preference.

-- Cross-Platform Access: Use the web app, mobile app (iOS and Android), or Chrome extension.
-Switch between devices with one account.
+- Cross-Platform Access: Available as a web app, mobile app (iOS and Android), and Chrome extension.
+Use it on websites, desktop, or mobile — one account syncs your listening across devices.

-- AI Text Filtering: The app removes distracting text like URLs, footnotes, and citations.
-You only hear what matters.
+- AI Text Filtering: Automatically removes unwanted text like URLs, footnotes, and citations.
+This keeps the reading experience clean and focused.

-- Speed Control: Read up to 900 words per minute.
-Adjust the speed to match your listening style.
+- Reading Speed Control: Increase reading speed up to 900 words per minute.
+Adjust it to fit your pace and workflow.

 NaturalReader Pros & Cons